-This is a thorny subject: the size of Divi's images.
-In fact, it's not just Divi, all WordPress themes use specific image sizes and many users may feel frustrated at one time or another.
+This is a tricky subject: the size of Divi's images.
+In fact, it's not just Divi, all WordPress themes use specific image sizes and many users can feel frustrated at one time or another.

-When I give WordPress and/or Divi trainings, there are many questions that come up every time:
+When I give WordPress and/or Divi training, there are many questions that come up every time:

-I know it's pretty abiodun.
+I know it's quite annoying.
 There will then be two solutions to remedy this:

-- Either you fold to your theme and you use the proper format so that your image is not cropped inopportunely.
+- either you bend to your theme and use the appropriate format so that your image is not cropped unintentionally.

-- Either you make some changes so that this is the theme that bends to your requirements.
+- or you can make some modifications so that it is the theme that fits your requirements.

 I bet you prefer the second solution, don't you?
-But in this article, we will address all these points.
-Here's the program:
+But in this article, we will discuss all these points.
+Here is the program: